 Go dolphin (and whale) watching

-The nature and wildlife lovers will have to get on a boat and navigate the beautiful Algarve coast to enjoy all the marine life it has to offer with dolphins being the main attraction.
+The nature and wildlife lovers will love to get on a boat and navigate the beautiful Algarve coast to admire all the marine life it has to offer with dolphins being the main attraction.

 Forget the sea and go to the mountains